jemmy512/book-notes/Linux/LinuxKernel.md

 4. When rcv, how does mutil-core cpu work?
 5. How does napi works, What does net card do when cpu polling?
 6. Where does net driver put new data in when cpu polling?

+## TODO:
+1. Trie tree implementaion to in FIB

 # Virtualization